-Customer churn refers to the percentage of customers that ended the use of your company's product or service during a set period of time.
-It's typically calculated by dividing the number of customers you lost in a quarter by the number of customers you started that quarter with.
+Customer churn is the percentage of customers that stopped using your company's product or service during a certain time frame.
+You can calculate churn rate by dividing the number of customers you lost during that time period -- say a quarter -- by the number of customers you had at the beginning of that time period.

-The high cost of customer acquisition means that most customer relationships are unprofitable early on and only after the costs of serving loyal customers falls and the volume of their purchases increase do businesses start to see a return.
+The high cost of customer acquisition means that most customer relationships are unprofitable early on.
+Only after the costs of serving loyal customers fall and the volume of their purchases increase do businesses start to see a return.

-In this blog, we are going to look at a model for determining why customers leave and discuss how to get your existing customers to stay.
+So to help your customer retention efforts, let’s first look at why customers leave and then discuss how to get your existing customers to stay.

 Why customers churn.